MonashDataFluency/python-web-scraping/README.md

 - githook for auto compile and build
 - As many images (with brief explantions within) as possible : (LucidChart,  Google draw)
 - Add a Reference section
+- Archieve the website
+- Backup code/cell for requests

 ## Section 0
 - Complete the DF and regex section (pythex website)